s1mplicityy/fromhex/README.md

 Extremely simple command line utility to convert hex strings into raw bytes.

 # Usage
-Compile main.c for your targets and run it:
+Compile main.c for your system:

+`gcc -lm -O3 -o fromhex main.c`

+After the build is completed, you can run it:

 `./fromhex deadbeef`